Shutter Island (2010) | Dagon Dog Treats

 What is It?

-Teddy Daniels (Leonardo Dicaprio) is a U.S. marshal that has been assigned to a case at the Ashcliff Asylum to help locate the patient that had escaped, Rachel Solando.
-He’s joined by another marshal he had never met before named Chuck (Mark Ruffalo), who seems eager to help, but does not appear to be very experienced.
+Teddy Daniels (Leonardo Dicaprio) is a U.S. Marshal assigned to a case at the Ashcliff Asylum to help locate the patient who escaped, Rachel Solando.
+He’s joined by another marshal he had never met before named Chuck (Mark Ruffalo), who seems eager to help but does not appear to be very experienced.
 Upon arriving at the island-based asylum and giving up their firearms, they meet the head of the facility, Dr. Cawley (Ben Kingsley), who has a radical strategy for the era when it comes to treating people with mental illnesses.
-He’s the type who believes in treating the patients with respect, trying to help them via different social therapy methods, and avoiding medication or lobotomies when possible.
+He’s the type who believes in treating patients with respect, trying to help them via different social therapy methods, and avoiding medication or lobotomies when possible.
 Other doctors and several of the security staff do not share Cawley’s perspective, but the genial man seems to hold a surprising amount of control over the facility in a way that makes Daniels suspicious of his true intentions.

 As Teddy and Chuck investigate the missing person case and interview more and more people, a mystery begins to unfold.
 It’s revealed over time that there are some tragic events in Teddy’s past that have led him here.
 He’s looking for a man by the name of Andrew Leaddis, whom he believes is somewhere on the island.
 There are also stirrings of potential Nazi-type experimentation on some of the patients of the asylum.
 As they get deeper and deeper into the case, strange things start happening, Teddy’s suspicions reach a fever pitch, and it becomes more and more apparent that he may never leave the island.